Locate Affordable Cremation Services in New York

 NYS Funeral Directors Association – 1 South Family Drive, Albany, NY 12205.
 Phone (518) 452-8667

-The NYSFDA serves to educate and empower funeral professionals.
+The NYSFDA educates and empowers funeral professionals.
 It offers continuing education and help with compliance matters with NY funeral legislation.

-The Funeral Consumers Alliance of the Finger Lakes (FCAFL), based in Ithaca, is a non-profit organization that serves the public by providing free and objective information about funeral planning in the Southern Finger Lakes Region of New York State.
+The Funeral Consumers Alliance of the Finger Lakes (FCAFL), based in Ithaca, is a nonprofit organization that serves the public by providing free, objective information about funeral planning in the Southern Finger Lakes Region of New York State.
 They can be reached at (607) 229-5286 or [email protected].